malcommac/RealEventsBus/README.md

 ### Swift Package Manager

-To install it using the Swift Package Manager, either directly add it to your project using Xcode 11, or specify it as dependency in the Package.swift file:
+To install it using the Swift Package Manager specify it as dependency in the Package.swift file:

 ```swift
 dependencies: [